 Funding Disputes Undermine Strategic Objectives

-Implications for UK’s Global Defence Posture
+Implications for the UK’s Global Defence Posture

 Calls for Swift Resolution and Clear Commitment